MatCuns/Covariance-Based-Dynamic-Risk-Parity-Portfolio-with-Volatility-Targeting/README.md

 ---

-## Methodology Safeguards
+## Methodology

 I avoid look-ahead bias by using only past data.
 I separate in-sample (1990–2000) from out-of-sample (2001–2026).
-I keep all series in EUR to avoid FX effects.
+I keep all series in USD for consistency.
+My goal is to have a lower risk and higher sharpe ratio than the amrket, not to beat it.
 ---

 ## Disclaimer